Manage your account online:

 The Information on this Page Applies to:

 Water service lines deliver water to your tap by connecting the water main in the street or alley to your home's plumbing system.
-EPCOR owns the section of the service line from the water main to the property line ("utility service line"), and the property owner owns the section from the property line to the water meter in the home or building ("private service line").
+We own the section of the service line from the water main to the property line ("utility service line"), and the property owner owns the section from the property line to the water meter in the home or building ("private service line").
 This split ownership is common to most cities in North America.

 Prior to 1960, copper was predominantly used for water service lines, but lead was one of the options homebuilders had available to them.
 Today, the preferred materials are copper and certain polyethylene pipes.
-Less than two per cent of utility service lines to homes and small businesses in Edmonton, most of which were built before 1960, are still lead.
+Less than 2 per cent of utility service lines to homes and small businesses in Edmonton, most of which were built before 1960, are still lead.

 When drinking water leaves our treatment plants, it contains no measurable level of lead.
 Lead at the tap comes mainly from lead service lines, but private plumbing components can also contribute, potentially increasing the concentration of lead above Health Canada's drinking water maximum acceptable concentrations.